| | |

 I just love these little tank tops.
 It’s a basic pattern, but can be embellished so many ways.

-• The tank top pattern is just 2 pattern pieces, plus binding, so its super quick to sew.
+• The tank top pattern consists of just two pattern pieces plus binding, so it’s super quick to sew.

 Tips For Sewing With Knits: